 At some point I noticed that I never saw any American Robins at my bird feeders.
-I regularly saw finches, titmice, cardinals, and even doves, but I never saw one of the most common song birds in North America.
+I regularly saw finches, titmice, cardinals, and even mourning doves, but I never saw one of the most common song birds in North America.
 So then, do robins eat at bird feeders?

 American Robins will only eat at bird feeders if you are offering food that they like.
 Robins do not typically eat bird seed from feeders, but will occasionally.
 Some people report seeing robins at their bird feeders on a regular basis, while others like myself, have yet to see it.

 What does the American Robin eat?

 The American Robin is an omnivorous bird and eats a wide variety of food in its natural environment.
 Here are several common things you may see a robin eating in the wild:

 - And the occasional seeds